-Environmental Science (AS)
+Environmental Science (A.S.)

 Students selecting Environmental Science will be prepared to transfer to Bachelor of Science degree programs in Environmental Biology, Environmental Science, Wildlife Management, or Resource Management.

-Majors can receive internship support for research during both the academic year and the summer if they maintain good academic stand-ing.
-All AS degrees require ANY BIO class to fulfill the Science Core.
+Majors can receive internship support for research during both the academic year and the summer if they maintain good academic standing.